 The “offensive” considerations discussed above focus on the things a trademark owner should consider in order to maximize and enforce its rights.
 There are “defensive” considerations as well, which mainly focus on not infringing a prior user’s trademark rights.
 This involves not selecting (and wasting money by investing in) a trademark that would cause a likelihood of consumer confusion with a senior user – both at common law in the same geographic market, and through the statewide or nationwide rights that a prior owner might have through registration.
 This, in turn, requires one to search the PTO’s database, Google, domain name registrations, and industry databases to learn the trademarks that other sellers have selected, and with which goods and services.
 Truly comprehensive searches can involve engaging a sophisticated vendor like Thomson Reuters to capture a large universe of relevant hits, which trademark attorneys can analyze to determine the risk of triggering a trademark infringement claim.
 Again, the relevant jurisdiction’s multi-factor test will control, and it’s up to the trademark lawyer to help her client avoid a likelihood of confusion.
 While it’s impossible to avoid all risk, doing one’s due diligence can minimize the chance that a prior trademark owner will demand that your client stop using the trademark it has adopted.

-The most common scenario necessitating defensive action in China is when foreign companies discover that someone else has already registered “their” trademark.
-A few recent cases have given foreign companies hope that they can invalidate such trademarks, but such victories are the exception, not the rule.
-The vast majority of the time, companies only have a few options, all unpalatable: (1) buy the trademark at a severe markup; (2) go into business with the trademark owner on unfavorable terms; (3) pick a new trademark and rebrand; or (4) stop doing business in China.
+The most common scenario necessitating defensive trademark actions in China is when foreign companies discover someone else has already registered “their” trademark.
+A few recent cases have given foreign companies hope they can invalidate such trademarks, but such victories are the exception, not the rule.
+The vast majority of the time, companies only have a few options, all unpalatable: (1) buy the trademark for a ton of money; (2) go into business with the trademark owner on unfavorable terms; (3) pick a new trademark and rebrand; or (4) stop doing business in China.

 A trademark owner’s main remedy in a lawsuit is the injunction – a court order enjoining the trademark wrong from continuing.
 A trademark owner can also seek lost profits and to disgorge any wrongful profits the infringer received through the infringement.
 However, proving damages to the reasonable degree of certainty that a court requires can be difficult.
 Therefore, damages usually take a back seat to the injunction.
 A successful litigant (either plaintiff or defendant) can also seek an award of its attorney’s fees and court costs incurred in the litigation, but such awards are not routine.
 (Under Washington law, they are discretionary, and under federal law they may only be awarded in “exceptional” cases.)
 For this reason, both sides usually assume they will pay their own freight in trademark litigation, win, lose, or draw.

 In theory, a trademark owner in China has a number of potential remedies against trademark infringement: (1) administrative action by the State Administration for Industry and Commerce (the CTMO’s governing administration), (2) seizures at customs, or (3) injunctions or damages from a court.
-But it is almost impossible to implement any of these remedies quickly or with partial information, which makes them only useful in cases of massive, obvious, long-running infringement.
+But it is difficult to implement any of these remedies quickly or with partial information, which makes them useful only in cases of massive, obvious, long-running infringement.

-Meanwhile, a large and ever-increasing percentage of trademark infringement in China occurs via e-commerce.
-As a result the IP protection units of Alibaba, JD.com, and other Chinese e-commerce sites are taking on the role of de facto IP courts in China, and providing the only realistic remedies for foreign companies through takedowns of counterfeit merchandise.
+Meanwhile, a large and ever-increasing percentage of trademark infringement in China occurs via e-commerce and the IP protection units of Alibaba, JD.com, and other Chinese e-commerce sites are taking on the role of de facto IP courts in China, by providing relatively cheap and easy takedown remedies for foreign companies.